IamShivanshCoder/basic-termux-setup/README.md

 # basic-termux-setup
-A basic termux file that configured fastest repo to download and also configures nerdfont.
+A basic termux file that configures fastest repo to download and also configures nerdfont as well as python with opencv2

 ## Installation